Thomas Wakefield (mayor of Nottingham): Local politics

 In 1815–6 Wakefield was one of Nottingham's two sheriffs, serving with Richard Hopper Jr. A Whig and Liberal reformer rather than a radical, Wakefield was a senior councilman of the pre-reform Nottingham borough.
 In 1819, in the aftermath of Peterloo, he addressed a meeting in Nottingham on the defence of the right to petition.

 During the Great Reform Bill period 1830–1, Wakefield organised a local reform petition, with John Heard.
 It did not prevent him suffering some heckling from the more advanced radicals.
 His name was brought up at this time as a potential Whig parliamentary candidate for the two-member Nottingham constituency, to stand with Thomas Denman; but Sir Ronald Craufurd Ferguson was preferred.
 During the 1831–2 outbreak in Nottingham of the 1826–1837 cholera pandemic, Wakefield chaired the emergency Board of Health.

 In 1836, when the Town Council of Nottingham met for the first time, Wakefield was elected as mayor; nominally this was for the year 1835–6.
 He was elected mayor for a second time in 1842.
 In 1847 he sold out his major interest in the Nottingham Mercury, which he had used for two decades to campaign against enclosures, to Thomas Bailey.

 Later life

 As bankruptcy proceedings took their course, Wakefield was in 1849 living in Lenton, at that time outside the city of Nottingham.
 Among the job's he subsequently took on were Mayor's Sergeant, and Keeper of the Exchange and Public Office rooms.
-He died at the Police Office, where he was living, as Mayor's Sargeant, Inspector of Weights and Measures, and Billet Master, on 25 October 1871.
+He died at the Police Office on Smithy Row, where he was living, as Mayor's Sargeant, Inspector of Weights and Measures, and Billet Master, on 25 October 1871.